Two Blind Brothers Defy The Odds To Make Fashion Dreams A Reality

 They even have socks with an inspiration message in braille, saying, “Thanks to you, we are one step closer to a cure,”

 “It’s so fun, it’s so fun,” Bryan said.
-“We got to make an impact on somebody’s life, and that’s really all you can ever hope for.”
+“We get to make an impact on somebody’s life, and that’s really all you can ever hope for.”

 Learn more about Foundation Fighting Blindness and it’s upcoming Fashion & Finance Ball here.